Site Safety Assessment Guide

 • 3.
 Apply engineering controls (Engineering)

 • 4.
-Develop safe work procedures (Administrative)
+Develop safe job procedures (Administrative)

 • 5.
 Use personal protective equipment (PPE)